Collaborative Arts @NEXUS4change

 Visual: Creating a visual representation of dialogue that shows the conversations in words or images through paintings, drawings, graphs, charts, photographs or videos.
 A visual artifact is created to represent the change.

-Music: Creating music to build a team and to show what can happen when everyone is working together as one.
-Music can be arranged, composed and performed collaboratively through the play and use of instruments as the mode of representing the change creating the synergy through the music.
+Music: Listening to or co-creating music to build a team, experience synergy, take the 'temperature' of a room; and to show what can happen when everyone is working together as one.
+Music can be arranged, composed, or performed collaboratively with or without instruments as a mode of representing the desired change and creating an experience of synergy through music.

-Theatre: Acting or performing out organizational issues or problems through theater, role playing or improvisation where the acting of the issues can have spotlight on them to show the impact that is has on an organization.
+Theatre: Acting or performing out organizational insights, issues, or problems through role playing or improvisation, where the acting out of the issues can spotlight them to show the impact on an organization.

 Dance: Creating movement of the body to music or a rhythm being created from the group that connects or provides dialogue around the change.